 To reach the Gellért Baths, we decided to walk across one of Budapest’s seven bridges, the Liberty Bridge, taking us to Buda from Pest.
 The Gellért Hotel and Spa complex sits at the base of the bridge beneath Gellért Hill.

 Despite sharing the building with the Hotel Gellért, the Gellért Baths run independently run and are reached through a side entrance, beside Gellért Hill.
+(Check out this post if you’re looking for more great accommodation in Budapest.)

 Walking into the vast Art Nouveau entrance hall, we were momentarily silenced.
-The beautiful arched ceiling is crowned with stained glass and the room is decorated with palm trees and statuary.
+The beautiful arched ceiling is crowned with stained glass, and the room is decorated with palm trees and statuary.
 If this hallway was any indication, we were in for quite an experience.

 Our second moment of awestruck silence came when we looked at the spa’s price-list.
 It wasn’t the prices causing our muteness, but the sheer number of options: hours of entry, cabins, lockers, treatments… it was all a bit overwhelming.
 Luckily the woman behind the glass ticket window was friendly and helpful and even advised us that the changing cabin was plenty big enough for two, saving us a few thousand HUF.